microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/New-MgBetaServicePrincipalEndpoint.md

 ```

 ### -ProviderResourceId
-For Microsoft 365 groups, this is set to a well-known name for the resource (e.g.
+For Microsoft 365 groups, this is set to a well-known name for the resource (for example, Yammer.FeedURL etc.).
-Yammer.FeedURL etc.).
 Not nullable.
 Read-only.